tbrowder/Date-Names/README.md

 COPYRIGHT & LICENSE
 ===================

-Copyright (c) 2019 Tom Browder, all rights reserved.
+Copyright &#x00A9; 2019-2020 Tom Browder, all rights reserved.

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl 6 itself.
+This program is free software; you can redistribute it and/or modify it under the same terms as Raku itself.